ARCHER2-HPC/archer2-docs/docs/publish/index.md

 The ARCHER2 service maintains a publication database of works that have arisen from ARCHER2 and links them to project IDs that have ARCHER2 access.
-We ask all users of ARCHER2 to register any publications in the database - all you need to do this is your publication's DOI.
+We ask all users of ARCHER2 to register any publications in the database - all you need is your publication's DOI.

 Registering your publications in SAFE has a number of advantages: